Subhajit0210/Bank-Churn-Analysis-And-Modelling--ANN/README.md

 Customer churn is a critical challenge in the banking sector.
 In this project, I developed an Artificial Neural Network (ANN) model to predict customer churn based on various demographic and account-related factors.
 The goal is to identify potential churners and take proactive measures to retain valuable customers.

 ## Dependencies
-The project requires the following Python libraries:
+Make sure you have the following Python libraries installed before running the project:
 - numpy
 - pandas
 - matplotlib